dotansimha/graphql-code-generator/docs/templates/apollo-angular.md

 }
 ```

-## Generator Config
+## Configuration

-This generator supports custom config and output behavior.
-Use to following flags/environment variables to modify your output as you wish:
+The output of this template can be controlled using a specified config file which consists of the fields below.
+Each config field is followed by its matching environment variable, which can be used as an alternative method to control the template's behavior:

-- **`noGraphqlTag` (or `CODEGEN_NO_GRAPHQL_TAG`, default value: `false`)**
+#### `noGraphqlTag` (or `CODEGEN_NO_GRAPHQL_TAG`, default value: `false`)

-This will cause the codegen to output parsed documents and not use a literal tag of `graphql-tag` package.
+This will cause the codegen to output parsed documents and not use a literal tag of the `graphql-tag` package.